CodeSavitar/CodeSavitar/README.md

 - 👀 I’m interested in learning new things :)
 - 🌱 I’m currently learning ML Processing  CLI
 - ⭐ I’m looking to collaborate on Data Science/AI projects
-- 🥅 2021 Goals: Contribute more to Open Source projects and also win a Hackathon ⚡
+- 🥅 2021 Goals: Contribute more Open Source projects and also win a Hackathon ⚡
 - ⚡ Fun fact: I love listening to music while I code 🎶
 ### Connect with me 😄: